Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 6/29/2021 (Day 60)

+- 👀 Attended #100Devs class on using Microsoft Cognitive Services to utilize machine learning in our applications.
+So cool - we built the hot dog/not hot dog app from Silicon Valley 😂
+- 👩‍💻 Did one single solitary Leetcode problem...I did not even open up GroceryMapper today! 😬

 ## 6/28/2021 (Day 59)

 - 👩‍💻 Kept working on styling Grocery Mapper - added loading animation and tested the styling I've done so far, refining a few things here and there.
 Nothing ready for prime time tonight - hopefully I'll have a new video to share tomorrow 👍